4DGB/4DGBWorkflow/README.md

     min     : integer
     max     : integer (equivalent to num_beads)
     values :
-        - id : name expected by python when extracting data
+        - id : name needed to retrieve data
-          url: relative path to the npz file
+          url: relative path to the data file
-        - id : name expected by python when extracting data
+        - id : name needed to retrieve data
-          url: relative path to the npz file
+          url: relative path to the data file
         ...
 ```

+The `id` used to retrieve the data is either the name used by
+python's compressed array reader to access the data in the `array.npz`
+file, or the column name of the data in the `array.csv` file.

 ## Annotation `csv` file